Accessing your pension pot - what are your options?

 - Investment choice - If you're leaving some or all of your pension pot invested, it's important you consider the funds you're invested in to make sure they're still the right choice for you.
 The value of your pot that remains invested can go down as well as up.

-- Providing for any dependants - If you take money out of your pension pot it forms part of your estate and may become subject to inheritance tax.
+- Providing for any dependants - If you leave any money in your pension pot, on your death it will usually pass to your beneficiaries free of inheritance tax.
+If you take money out of your pension pot it forms part of your estate and may become subject to inheritance tax.
 Taking money out of your pot may mean there isn't enough money left to provide for your dependants should you die before them.

 What are your options?